Information Technology Security and Compliance Statement

 - The University and the Solution Provider will determine a secure access identity infrastructure process for the solution, including a unique login identity and password that is encrypted in storage and at rest for account users.
 The University and Solution Provider will determine the best practices for issuing login accounts, password attributes, password resets, and other access identity management processes using standard industry practices for security and privacy, with the University solely responsible for the final solution decision.

 The University requires that the proposed solution meet University identity access management standards.
-Login processes can authenticate using Single Sign On for InCommon Federation, Shibboleth IDP Version 3.4x or higher, (SAML 2.0 or CAS protocol 2.0 or higher), openLDAP/RedHat Directory Server 10.3 or higher, and Active Directory within the University Identity Access Management Environment.
+Login processes can authenticate using Single Sign On for InCommon Federation, Shibboleth IDP Version 4.1.x or higher, (SAML 2.0 or CAS protocol 2.0 or higher), openLDAP/RedHat Directory Server 10.6 or higher, and Active Directory within the University Identity Access Management Environment.
 ADFS is not an option at this time.
 Solution Provider must indicate whether the firm is a member of InCommon Federation.
-If not a member of InCommon, describe the login management process using Shibboleth Version IDP 3.4.x or higher, (SAML 2.0 or CAS protocol 2.0 or higher), or openLDAP/RedHat Directory Server 10.3 or higher.
+If not a member of InCommon, describe the login management process using Shibboleth Version IDP 4.1.x or higher, (SAML 2.0 or CAS protocol 2.0 or higher), or openLDAP/RedHat Directory Server 10.6 or higher.
+Authentication Standards.

 - If none of the preferred processes are usable, please describe the process.
 If the Solution Provider is providing identity access accounts for the solution, will provide a unique login identity and password that is encrypted in storage and at rest.
 Solution Provider will manage issuing login accounts, password attributes, password resets, minimum password length, password generation guidelines, password expiration, and other access identity management processes using standard industry practices for security and privacy.
 Describe in detail the following processes: